 Fry for two minutes until the garlic doesn’t smell “raw” anymore.
-Next add in the ground ginger, ground cilantro (coriander), turmeric, ground cinnamon, ground clove, ground nutmeg, and hing (asafoetida) if using.
-This is also the point you’ll add in the ground cumin (1/2 tsp) if you decided not to go the cumin seed route earlier.
+Next add in the ground ginger, ground coriander, turmeric, ground cinnamon, ground clove, and ground nutmeg, as in the photo below.

 For the ground cinnamon, clove and nutmeg you’ll either want to add in a healthy pinch or if they are stored in the little jars with holes, two shakes.

 Mix very well and fry another two minutes, at which point you should be able to smell the deliciously toasted spices and it should look like the image below.

 I can’t get precooked black lentils here in Spain, so I’ve used some hearty brown lentils instead.
 However, I do recommend using cooked black lentils if you can get them.
 I’ve also made this recipe with soaked brown or black beluga lentils in the pressure cooker.